gvaldez/cryptora/README.md

 ## **Disclaimer**

 **This service does not guarantee a 100% increase or decrease in cryptocurrency values.**
-The service was developed solely for educational purposes and should not be considered as financial advice.
-The creators and developers of this service are not responsible for any financial losses or damages incurred while using it.
+The service was developed solely by the author for educational purposes and should not be considered as financial advice.
+The creator of this service is not responsible for any financial losses or damages incurred while using it.
 Cryptocurrencies are highly volatile and carry inherent risks.
 Users should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
 By using this service, you acknowledge and accept these risks.

 ---